To ditch the carbs for good, you need to understand the advantages of a low-carb diet, how to start, what to eat and how to avoid the common mistakes.

 As a result of going very low carb, many people experience effortless weight loss, more energy (after the initial adaptation period), and an altogether healthier relationship with food.

 Personally, I usually stick to somewhere between 50g and 80g per day.
-However, more than half of the total tends to come from fibrous plant foods such as avocado, nuts, dark chocolate and leafy greens.At its most basic, the low carb diet means eating plenty of healthy animal foods and nutrient-dense plant foods.
-Click To Tweet
+However, more than half of the total tends to come from fibrous plant foods such as avocado, nuts, dark chocolate and leafy greens.

-It's also worth remembering a typical mistake many people make when they ditch the carbs.
+It's also worth remembering a typical mistake many people make when they ditch carbs.
 By this, I'm referring to the error of not replacing the reduced carbs with enough healthy sources of fat.
 As a result, people quite understandably feel terrible and struggle through the day with a lack of energy combined with food cravings.
 The result is getting stressed and ultimately giving up on their new diet before giving it a chance.

 Hence low carb diets should emphasize larger amounts of fat, but the source of this dietary fat is critical as there are plenty of bad fats out there.
 A good rule of thumb is to stick to naturally-occurring fats from nature, rather than chemically processed ones created in a factory.
 As an example, organic grass-fed butter and margarine are poles apart regarding their respective health merits.
 And hopefully, you know that butter is the healthy one!

-Another thing to (not) consider is the GI index of carbohydrate.
+Another thing to (not) consider is the GI index of carbohydrates.
 Regarding this, you should be aware that the glycemic index of foods has no relation to low-carb eating.
 Although many people associate 'high GI' with bad and 'low GI' with good, all this means is that the body digests some carbs slower than others.
 No matter the speed, they are still all digested and contribute to the carbohydrate total.